cisco/mindmeld/README.md

 After making changes and all tests are passing locally, commit the code to your fork and issue a PR against the [cisco/mindmeld](https://github.com/cisco/mindmeld) repo.

 ## Documentation
-You can view the documentation for the latest stable release on [mindmeld.com/docs](http://mindmeld.com/docs) and the documentation for the latest change off the master change on our [Github Page](https://cisco.github.io/mindmeld/).
+You can view the documentation for the latest stable release on [mindmeld.com/docs](http://mindmeld.com/docs) and the documentation for the latest master branch version on our [Github Page](https://cisco.github.io/mindmeld/).

-You can contribute to the documentation under `sources` directory.
+You can contribute to the documentation under the `source` directory.

 To generate the documentation, please follow these steps: